Transcutaneous Electrical Nerve Stimulation (TENS)

 After five or ten minutes, the TENS sensation usually becomes less intense and more comfortable - this is because your nervous system gets used to it.
 You may have to increase the intensity on the TENS machine over the course of the treatment, so you continue to feel the desired effect.

 Depending on the intensity and duration of your pain, you may not get immediate results.
 It can take several days, or even several weeks, to get the desired results.
 Differences in results may occur based on properties of skin resistance, type of pain, and individual differences in the mechanism of pain control.
-When using the TENS be persistent and patient and discuss any concerns you have with your therapist.
+When using the TENS be persistent and patient and discuss any concerns you have with your physiotherapist.

 Contraindications: When you should NOT use TENS